CoreJust/ChessGM/readme.md

 To build with GCC, a Makefile is provided.

 # Roadmap
-The features that are supposed to be implemented by the future versions (most of which were implemented in the old ChessMaster of mine):
+The features that are supposed to be implemented by the future versions (most of which were implemented in the old ChessGM of mine):

 * 0.7) Pieces update (mobility, space, connectivity, center control, trapped pieces...)
 * 0.7.1) Knights and bishops (outposts, bad bishop, fianchetto, color weakness